“Hold on, what do you mean you don’t know? Even after all of those tests, you still don’t have any answers as to why we can’t get pregnant?”

-This is what you need to remember: You are doing everything you can, you are seeing the best doctor and you are becoming an educated consumer.
-Some diseases and medical conditions defy explanation.
+So now what?
+First is knowing that some diseases and medical conditions defy explanation.
 They just happen.
-The term "unexplained infertility" really reflects the present limitations of medical science.
+The term “unexplained infertility” really reflects the present limitations of medical science.
 The fact is that current technology does not have the tools for revealing the cause of your infertility.